Robjects-Timers/Timer_v0/README.md

-After pulling out the cable or turning power off, you can connect the switch to the timer pcb (momentary push button).
-I utilized the positive and negative pins (left, bottom two pin connections) enabled by our 5V USB connection and attached one wire into the positive header from the 2 pins on the bottom left terminal connections on the timer hardware and placed to one terminal connection prong of my button hardware.
-Then, I attached the second prong to the High-level trigger input connection (or the positive trigger on seven segment variation) due to the output being ~5V due to powering from a usb connection.
-Lastly, I connected the ground terminal from our power supply enabled from the 5V connection to the common ground (middle pin of three).
-Once connection have been made, pressing the switchs enabled triggering of the relay, as confirmed with clickikng sound and LED notification without the need for an external source of power.

-#####Note(TPDP) I the top input of the 5 of three connections)  After connection are secure and intact, I attached both ground

-Additionally,splice the  usb cable and utilize a bread board (or painless E-Type connectors) to allow several pins to access the consistent voltage source coming from  To do this, you can can connect a wire to the positive (indicated with '+' on hardware) terminal via screwdriver and connected the other end of the wire to one end of the momentary push button.

-- Note: If you are using a 3-pin type of connectors as seen in common relay switches, you can attach power to the NO (Normally Open) pin, and attach the common Ground circuit to the positive terminal of the triggering pin on the PCB
-- Note #2: For those using external power supply, please keep in mind that your connections will be a little different than the directions above but will still utilize the

-#### Step 4: Attach external Speaker as Load
+#### Step 5: Attach external Speaker as Load
-Now, we are ready to attach the speaker LED to the output of the relay.
+Now, we are ready to attach the speaker to the output of the relay.
 If you only used a usb connection (as shown in my design) to power the timer pcb, the timer pcb unfortunately does not have the ability to power the 2-pin speaker due to a reduced the amount of current flow from using only the 5V usb connection.

 - Note: Because I did not want to include an extra power source as I didn't want to make the hardware bulky or add too much wiring which could be ripped or cut, I used a two way splitter which 'hacked' the need for a battery or external power for our load as explained in the hardware documentation.
 There are many many variations of this, so please don't feel limited in having to purchase this item as well.
 You can use a 9V battery by itself, or attached to power supply and just feed it to the speaker with the wiring described in the following step.

-#################finish this step ###########################
+- Note: If you are using a 3-pin type of connectors as seen in common relay switches, you can attach power to the NO (Normally Open) pin, and attach the common Ground circuit to the positive terminal of the triggering pin on the PCB
+- Note #2: For those using external power supply, please keep in mind that your connections will be a little different than the directions above but will still utilize the

+~~Next, we wi Note(TPDP) I the top input of the 5 of three connections)  After connection are secure and intact, I attached both ground Additionally, splice the  usb cable and utilize a bread board (or painless E-Type connectors) to allow several pins to access the consistent voltage source coming from  To do this, you can can connect a wire to the positive (indicated with '+' on hardware) terminal via screwdriver and connected the other end of the wire to one end of the momentary push button.~~

-#### Step 4: Test Timer
+#### Step 6: Test Timer
 Once everything has been configured, you should hear a satisfying beep of your circuit once the time delay has counted down to zero for a specified amount of time.
-I recommend to lower the time the load Will run to minimize noise and Power used during output.
+For those not wanting to hear the speaker for too long, I recommend to lower the time (CL) the load will run as 1-5 seconds should be more than enough to make sure you hear the notification.
-#### Step 5: Attach Supporting Hardware
+#### Step 7: Attach Supporting Hardware (Optional)
-Since you need a way to place all components in a secure location, we're going to go ahead and create supporting hardware in which we can organize the components so the connections aren't severed while the timer is supposed to run and we can essentially use it anywhere a USB Port is allowed.
-- DIY hardware
-- 3D printed

-#### Step 1: Configure Timer
+Since you need a way to place all components in a secure location, and are going to be testing it in the real world, we need to make sure that the overall build will survive its testing phase.
+I am big advocate for glue guns, as they do not disrupt any electrical connections and provide a quick and easy solution to essentially stick any component anywhere without having to spend all the extra time and hardware assembling through other methods that might require a 3d printer or solder that additionally require mounting via screws.
+Here is the [glue gun](https://amzn.to/3ScX5oQ) I use that has saved countless hours as some projects take more time in creating enclosures than the the assembly of the circuit.

 ### Attributions:
 -------------------